peutes/cache-fetcher/README.md

 This is the function cache fetcher for golang.

-For example,
-The first time, You can set the data to Redis while getting the response of the function.
+For example, The first time, You can set the data to Redis while getting the response of the function.
 The second time, If cached, You can get from Redis.

 ## Function

+### Simple cache control

-### Set key and fetch with fetcher function.
+Simple cache control is that set key and fetch with fetcher function.

 The fetcher only needs to use the `SetKey` and `Fetch` functions.
 `Fetch` is setted the fetcher function, destination value pointer and cache expiration.